qpsolvers/mpc_qpbenchmark/results/mpc_qpbenchmark.md

 | quadprog | 0.1.11    |
 | scs      | 3.2.3     |

-All solvers were called via [qpsolvers](https://github.com/qpsolvers/qpsolvers) v4.2.0.
+All solvers were called via [qpsolvers](https://github.com/qpsolvers/qpsolvers) v4.2.0 (and v4.3.2 for HPIPM).

 ## CPU info